-1.4 The table shows that a portfolio, with a minimum exposure of 75% to government securities/AAA rated investment avenues, would have the maximum score.
-Similarly, a minimum exposure of 50% to government securities/AAA rated investment avenues, while having 50% distributed across AA+ or AA investments/instruments subject to a maximum of 25% in the lowest mentioned rating category would carry the second-high level of score.

-1.5 Non-Performing Assets: The asset composition of the portfolio will be reviewed in terms of non-performing /under-restructuring assets with respect to the fund size.
+- 2.4 The table shows that a portfolio, with a minimum exposure of 75% to government securities/AAA rated investment avenues, would have the maximum score.
+Similarly, a minimum exposure of 50% to government securities/AAA rated investment avenues, while having 50% distributed across AA+ or AA investments/instruments subject to a maximum of 25% in the lowest mentioned rating category would carry the second-high level of score. - 2.5 Portfolio credit quality is a primary rating factor for fund stability ratings.
+Failure to maintain credit quality scores within required benchmarks can become a limiting factor for stability ratings.
+In such cases, PACRA allows a curing period to the fund to bring its credit quality score within the benchmarks required to maintain the rating.
+If the fund fails to correct this within the requisite timeframe, it may be downgraded. - 2.6 Non-Performing Assets: The asset composition of the portfolio will be reviewed in terms of non-performing /under-restructuring assets with respect to the fund size.
 The presence of non-performing assets will have a diluting impact on overall credit quality of the underlying portfolio.
 The size of fund is critical when assessing the degree of variability in NAV in the event of default or non-performance of an instrument.
 Generally, an equal sized default/non-performing instrument in portfolio will have greater effect on a smaller fund's NAV than its larger peer.
-However, the ability of fund's performing assets to counterbalance current and future losses, ensuring stability of returns, will also be examined.

-1.6 Concentration Risk: The concentration risk in the portfolio is established by analyzing the diversification across investment types and issuers.
+However, the ability of fund's performing assets to counterbalance current and future losses, ensuring stability of returns, will also be examined. - 2.7 Concentration Risk: The concentration risk in the portfolio is established by analyzing the diversification across investment types and issuers.
 Well-managed funds would have clearly articulated and documented policies and procedures to ensure compliance with its stated portfolio diversification objective.
 Fund portfolios are subject to additional risk when they are highly concentrated in a specific industry.
 For example, concentration in securities of a specific industry may expose a fund to industry risks that could deviate significantly from general market trends.
 High rated funds would have a diversified portfolio, minimizing exposure to any single issuer, sector, security or market segment.

+Non-Performing

+Assets: Percentage of

+non-performing

+securities to total

+fund value

+Concentration Risk: Segment wise & security wise concentration

+Weighted Average Maturity: Sensitivity of portfolio with time horizon interest rate movements

+Interest Rate Risk:

+Sensitivity of fund to

-maturity of the investment portfolio is analyzed to capture time horizon over which the portfolio is exposed to risk.
+2.8 Weighted Average Maturity: The weighted average maturity of the investment portfolio is analyzed to capture time horizon over which the portfolio is exposed to risk.
 Portfolio having longer WAM is more vulnerable to credit risk (default and transition to lower rating) in comparison to portfolio with lower WAM.
-Table 2 is considered to gauge the fund's ability to maintain the threshold.ScoreWAM9 to 1045 Days 8 to 960 Days 7 to 890 Days 6 to 7180 days4 to 62 Years 1 to 24 Years 0 to 145 Days 1.7 Weighted Average Maturity: The weighted average Table 2 maturity of the investment portfolio is analyzed to capture 9 to 10 45 Days time horizon over which the portfolio is exposed to risk.
-8 to 9 60 Days Portfolio having longer WAM is more vulnerable to credit 7 to 8 90 Days risk (default and transition to lower rating) in comparison to 6 to 7 180 days portfolio with lower WAM.
-Table 2 is considered to gauge 4 to 6 2 Years
+Table 2 is considered to gauge the fund's ability to maintain the threshold.

+Table 2

+Score WAM

+9 to 10 45 Days

+8 to 9 60 Days

+7 to 8 90 Days

+6 to 7 180 Days

+4 to 6 2 Years

+1 to 2 4 Years

+0 to 1 Above 4 Years